tkenning/dev.na.bambora.com/source/docs/references/merchant_SDKs/index.md

 ---

 # Overview
 Our SDKs wrap our RESTful APIs.
 Our server and mobile SDKs make it easy for you to use our RESTful APIs in a range of languages: C#, Go, Java, Javascript (Node), PHP, Python, and Ruby.
-Our browser SDK, CheckoutFields, limits the scope of your PCI compliance to PCI SAQ-A.
+Our browser SDK, Custom Checkout, limits the scope of your PCI compliance to PCI SAQ-A.

 ## Server SDK